Modeled Writing: A Comprehensive Guide For Educators

 In this concept, the student's role is primarily that of an observer and learner.
 Students are expected to attentively watch the teacher's writing process and the decision-making that goes into it.

-What comes next is how to leverage the post-modeling sessions to encourage independent writing in students so they can improve their skills and move forward with the writing process.
+What comes next is how to use the post-modeling sessions to encourage independent writing in students so they can improve their skills and move forward with the writing process.

 After a modeled writing session, it is crucial to encourage students to engage in independent writing.
 What you need to keep in mind here is that initially, their stories would be similar to the samples you used and will gradually move towards being more original.